 The ZAR 32512 aqua poly protects the floor and furniture from scuffs and scratches.
 It dries quickly with a low odor and a composition proven to prevent reactivity with the most common household chemicals.

-Polyurethane yellow with time, but this product won’t, and what’s more, a quart can treat up to 125 sq ft of hardwood floors.
+While many polyurethanes tend to yellow over time, this one stands firm.
+And to top it off, a single quart can efficiently serve up to 125 sq ft of hardwood floors.

 Non-Yellowing Polyurethane Buyer’s Guide